 Both Murphy and Tom Green, associate executive director of consulting and strategic enrollment management at the Washington, D.C.-based American Association of Collegiate Registrars and Admissions Officers, said they could not think of a school that has reversed course, taking up superscoring and then abandoning it.

 The Princeton Review has also told higher education institutions to use whichever practice works best, Murphy said, but to do so consistently.
 Some schools superscore SAT scores but do not do the same with ACT scores, he said, adding that the inconsistency is unfair to students.

 Many Arkansas institutions -- including the University of Arkansas, Fayetteville, and Hendrix College -- have also taken up the method.
 Henderson State University and the University of Arkansas at Monticello, an open-admissions school, do not use superscores for enrollment, spokesmen said.
 HSU looks at all subscores for placement into remedial courses, and UAM looks at superscores to determine remedial placement and scholarship eligibility, they said.

 At the University of Central Arkansas, officials use superscoring for admissions but not for scholarships, said Christina Munoz Madsen, associate vice president of communications, public relations and marketing.
 The university is evaluating the costs and any effects on the scholarship process if officials applied the method to financial awards, she said.

 Many that use the method laud it as showing a student's true academic skills rather than a performance on one, timed test.

-"Let's trust them at their best," said Murphy, of The Princeton Review.
+"Let's trust them at their best," Murphy, of The Princeton Review, said.